North Korea fires ballistic missile in latest show of force

 Other analysts said that North Korea’s testing blitz could be aimed at taking advantage of gridlock at the United Nations following Russia’s invasion of Ukraine.

-It is “virtually impossible” for the Security Council to sanction North Korea -- which has supported Moscow’s attack on Kyiv -- due to Russia’s veto power, said Cheong Seong-chang of the Center for North Korea Studies at the Sejong Institute.
+It is “virtually impossible” for the Security Council to sanction North Korea -- which has supported Russia’s attack on Ukraine -- due to Moscow’s veto power, said Cheong Seong-chang of the Center for North Korea Studies at the Sejong Institute.

 “The North therefore will try to test as many missiles as possible that it has not been able to do so far, enabling it to enhance capabilities of its arsenal at a fast pace.” - AFP